yourbasic/int/README.md

 - **Generic**
   An `int` or `int[]` is a bit pattern that can represent any digital data.
-  Furthermore, an `int` can point into ant type of array.
+  Furthermore, an `int` can point into any type of array.
   That's as generic as it gets.

 - **Effective**
-  With an `int` you have all of basic mathematics at your finger tips;
+  With an `int` you have all of basic mathematics at your finger tips,
   and boolean algebra, implemented with bit-level parallelism, to boot.

 - **Simple**